 The most important of them is to do more user testing, as this gives me the quickest sense of whether what I have worked on has improved on the initial user test.
 It is also the method with the quickest turnaround on results and so we can quickly tweak anything that hasn’t worked.

-See above for my thoughts on user testing methods, but generally I’ll be using usertesting.com at this point and following the tips I outlined here.
+See above for my thoughts on user testing methods, but remote unmoderated testing is again my go-to at this stage.

-Of course if I’ve set up a funnel or a dashboard, post-project I’ll be checking in on the key metrics here, usually just once a week.
-I explain my thinking on this in the book:
+Of course if I’ve set up a funnel or a summary dashboard, post-project I’ll be checking in on the key metrics here, usually just once a week.

 I like to split my data by date, in particular by week, to see how the performance is changing over time.
 Weekly measures are in the Goldilocks zone: a day is too short to learn anything meaningful as there are often big fluctuations by day of the week, a month is too long and you’re leaving it too late to solve any problems, but a week is just right.

 Finally, we could try to A/B test the new design against the old.
-It’s something I used to do when working in-house but it’s something I do a lot less of now I work with multiple clients.
+It’s something I used to do when working in-house but it’s something I don’t do with the generally small clients I work with.
 Mainly because doing a meaningful test on most sites’ traffic involves running it for a long time.
 Also because in my experience most A/B tests reveal very little difference between the options.

-I have written a basic guide to Optimizely for A/B testing but the more I’ve learned about it and read the latest thinking on the subject, the more I think they should only be run by data scientists.
+I have written about why for most A/B testing isn’t a great use of their time.
+Also the more I’ve learned about it and read the latest thinking on the subject, the more I think they should only be run by data scientists.
 There’s just too much room for error for the average user to misinterpret results.

 If you want to get more details on these methods and hear me explain how to use them to redesign a site, then take a look at the course I’ve created on Udemy.